Skip to content

 IMPORTANT TAX RETURN DOCUMENT AVAILABLE

-As we notified you in previous emails, Dwolla must file a Form 1099-K related to your payment receipts through the Dwolla network on [Client Name] application.
+As we notified you in previous emails, Dwolla must file a Form 1099-K related to your payment receipts through the Dwolla network.

 You can download and print this form now through our 1099-K portal.
-To log into the portal and verify your identity, enter your {lastFourSSN or lastFourEIN}.
-Once you log in, you will be able to view, download and print your Form 1099-K.
+To log into the portal, enter your email address.
+Our system will email you a one-time passcode that you’ll enter to access the portal and your Form 1099-K.

 Form 1099-Ks are provided to the IRS to report certain payments that are sent or received from third-party settlement organizations.